-12. STUDENT SERVICES AND REGISTRATION
+STUDENT SERVICES AND REGISTRATION 12.

-The Department of Student Services and Registration (DSSR) provides assistance on admissions, scheduling, registration, student records, counseling, accommodation, student events and activities, sports and recreation, career development, student support and alumni services.
-Detailed information on each service is provided in the Student Handbook (Section 1).
+The and Registration (DSSR) assistance on admissions, scheduling, registration, student records, counseling, student events accommodation. and

+Department of Student Services activities, sports and recreation, career provides development, and student support.
+Detailed information on each service is provided in the Student Handbook.

-13. STUDENTS CODE OF CONDUCT
+STUDENT CODE OF CONDUCT 13.